earthly/earthly/docs/ci-integration/guides/google-cloud-build.md

 ## Overview

-Googles' Cloud Build is a popular, hosted build platform with deep integrations into the Google Cloud ecosystem.
+Google's Cloud Build is a popular, hosted build platform with deep integrations into the Google Cloud ecosystem.
 It includes native support for containerized builds, as well as other build scenarios.
 This guide will cover the use of Earthly within the `cloudbuild.yaml` spec (though it should be easily ported over to the `json` format if desired).

 ### Compatibility